Dragapult ex Deck List and Guide – Stellar Crown

 Radiant Alakazam

-If you are playing a deck that does strategic damage to Pokemon, chances are you might be running Radiant Alakazam.
+If you are playing a deck that does strategic damage to Pokemon, chances are you will be running Radiant Alakazam.
 This card is insanely good at taking key knockouts against benched Pokemon by helping you move damage around conveniently to take selective knockouts against benched Pokemon, or even active ones.
 Use it in tandem with Dragapult’s Phantom Dive to set up and take multiple KOs in a single turn.

 Rotom V is a card that’s seen a lot of success in the powerhouse Charizard ex deck, enabling you to add an extra three cards into your hand.
 Because this deck requires so much setup, Rotom V is an ideal benchwarmer early in the game, helping you grab incremental cards from your deck that you can use the next turn to get your ultimate setup down.

 The handiness of having an actually effective Stage One Pokemon in the evolution line brings to mind the still great Gardevoir ex and its Kirlia’s Refinement ability.
+And we all know how strong that deck is.

 Joseph Anderson